bashup/jqmd/README.md

 `jqmd` is a tool for writing well-documented, complex manipulations of YAML or JSON data structures using bash scripting and `jq`.
 It allows you to mix both kinds of code -- plus snippets of YAML or JSON data! -- within one or more markdown documents, making it easier to write scripts to do complex things like generate `docker-compose` configurations or manipulate serialized Wordpress options.
 (It can even read `.env` files and make the variables accessible from jq expressions!)

+Although `jqmd` is designed to help with jq programming, it can also be used to write literate bash scripts.
+If your scripts don't use any of the jq-specific features, `jqmd` won't invoke `jq`.
+(So you can actually use `jqmd` without jq even being installed on your system in that case.)

 ### Usage

 Running `jqmd some-document.md args...` will read and interpret triple-quoted code blocks from `some-document.md`, according to the language listed on the block: